Mark-met-een-K/wp-search-insights/readme.txt

 == Changelog ==
 = 1.3.9 =
+* Fixed an issue with overlapping blocks on settings page which caused the save button to disappear
 * Added scrollbar to settings block on overflow
 * Fixed dashboard capability check for non-administrator users
 * Fixed BBPress integration